OutSystems/docs-support/src/licensing/whats-a-personal.md

 * **No external authentication support:** OutSystems doesn't support external authentication providers in Personal Environments that rely on certificates such as Azure AD, Okta, or SAML 2.0.
 For more information about this limitation, refer to the [known issues](../enterprise/troubleshooting/saml-unable-create-signature.md).

-* **SaaS components:** OutSystems provides SaaS components such as, for example, [AI Mentor Studio](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Manage_technical_debt/), [Workflow Builder](https://success.outsystems.com/Documentation/Workflow_Builder) or [Experience Builder](https://success.outsystems.com/Documentation/Experience_Builder).
+* **SaaS components:** OutSystems provides SaaS components such as, for example, [AI Mentor Studio](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Manage_technical_debt/) or [Workflow Builder](https://success.outsystems.com/Documentation/Workflow_Builder).
 These components may not be available for Personal Environments, at OutSystems discretion.
 Make sure to check the requirements in each component's documentation.

 * **No SEO optimizations:** Personal Environments don't support the use of [SEO optimization for your applications](https://www.outsystems.com/tk/redirect?g=C07BCA11-7DB2-49FD-B01B-97EBFBDCF36F).